Analysis | Trump’s language, which defined his presidency, is now what’s on trial

-Donald Trump’s critics say his language has encouraged everything from a rise in hate crimes to bullying in schools to, now, a deadly riot at the U.S. Capitol.
+Trump’s critics say his language has encouraged everything from a rise in hate crimes to bullying in schools to, now, a deadly riot at the U.S. Capitol.

 “His words became their actions,” Rep. Joaquin Castro (D-Tex.), one of the impeachment managers, said Wednesday.